After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Who is the Jacksonville Jaguars coach?

-Doug Marrone is the head coach of the Jacksonville Jaguars.
+Doug Pederson was named head coach of the Jacksonville Jaguars in the 2022 offseason.

 Do the Jacksonville Jaguars play tonight?